-Parameter Description ACBMGMT Whether IMSTM manages the active application control blocks (ACBs) in the IMS catalog or your installation manages the ACBs in ACB libraries (ACBLIBs).
-ACBSHR Whether the ACBs that this IMS subsystem uses are also used by other IMSTM subsystems.
-CATALIAS The alias for the IMSTM catalog.
+Parameter Description ACBMGMT Whether IMS [TM] manages the active application control blocks (ACBs) in the IMS catalog or your installation manages the ACBs in ACB libraries (ACBLIBs).
+ACBSHR Whether the ACBs that this IMS subsystem uses are also used by other IMS $^{\scriptscriptstyle \mathrm{M}}$ subsystems.
+CATALIAS The alias for the IMS [TM] catalog.
 DYNPRFN The maximum number of dynamic PSBs required by concurrent FM/IMS users (when the PSBs are generated by the IMS Data Definition utility) or by concurrent FM/IMS BMP users (otherwise).
 DYNPRFX The first 1 - 5 characters of the dynamic PSB names used by FM/IMS functions.
 DFSRRC00 The name of the program that FM/IMS attaches to invoke IMSTM.
+IMSPLEX When the IMS subsystem is a member of an IMSplex, the 1 to 5-character IMSplex identifier.
 PADS Whether or not Program Access to Data Sets (PADS) is used in the environments in which FM/IMS is run.
 REGCATLG Whether the IMSTM catalog is registered with DBRC.
 UAGNS Whether or not the subsystem uses AGNs to secure dependent regions.
 USEDDL Whether or not FM/IMS uses the IMS Data Definition utility (DFS3ID00) to generate dynamic PSBs when IMS management of ACBs is enabled (ACBMGMT=CATALOG).
 XDOPTLB When APAR PH17975 is not applied: Whether the ACB Maintenance utility deletes all PSBs and DBDs from the DOPT ACBLIB data set and makes all their space available for reuse, before building control blocks for the dynamic PSB.
-When APAR PH17975 is applied:

-Table 45.
-Miscellaneous IMSTM subsystem details (continued)
+Table 46.
+Miscellaneous IMS[TM] subsystem details